 Although $3,000 a month sounds like a lot, it is still $2,000 less (-40%) than what we spend on housing here in San Francisco.

 Improved Cash Flow In Honolulu Compared To San Francisco

 After tax, our $100,500 in gross income shrinks to about $80,000 a year or $6,667 a month.
 After paying for my parents' housing expense, we'd still have $3,667 a month in after-tax income to spend on food, clothing, transportation, entertainment, and tuition.
 This should be more than enough to live a comfortable early retirement lifestyle in Honolulu.

-If we really needed more income, we could take on part-time jobs, like I’m doing now as a high school tennis coach for four months a year.
-I only get paid $1,100 a month, but it’s a nice amount of extra income given our expenses are so low.
+If we really needed more income, we could take on part-time jobs, like I was doing as a high school tennis coach for four months a year.
+I only got paid $1,100 a month.
+Better than nothing.

 We could also sell more assets like Financial Samurai, this site I started in 2009.
 But probably not since Financial Samurai generates a healthy active income stream.
 It also provides me something intellectually to do every day.
 Besides, I know I will regret selling a cash cow business in a low interest rate environment.